srhallx/EurekaBotGuides/guides/rich_media_cards.md

 1. Once working locally, commit and push your code to trigger a deployment, then test it out using the Bot Framework Emulator with the __production__ endpoint selected

-	note - the Web Chat will not automatically trigger the `ConversationUpdate` activity to be invoked like the Bot Framework Emulator does so you will need to send a message first to the bot before it will respond with a media card
+	> Note - the Web Chat will not automatically trigger the `ConversationUpdate` activity to be invoked like the Bot Framework Emulator does so you will need to send a message first to the bot before it will respond with a media card